Miaoyanwang/tensor_publication/tensor_regress/package/new_pack/readme.txt

 - Add an option to the algorithm, @param alg. alg = "alter" for the original alternative optimization, alg = "unsup" for the one step estimation using the unsupervised tucker decomposition, which is only suitable for normal data.

 The folder has not been complied to a package yet.
-Just changed the function file in tensor regress/R.
+Just changed the function file in tensorregress/R/tensor_regress.R.